nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ### Un-marking a marked item: `UNMARK`
 Un-marks a marked-as-bought item from the list at the specified index.
+After being marked as bought, the item will have the status `[B]` to indicate that it is marked as bought.
+After unmarking the marked-as-bought item, the status of the item becomes `[0]`.

 Format: `UNMARK INDEX`